 Alternatives For Children is a New York State Preschool Special Education provider, offering both integrated and self-contained preschool classes.
 Our integrated classrooms offer children with special needs the opportunity to learn and grow alongside their typically developing peers.
 All four Alternatives For Children locations are licensed by the New York State Office of Children and Family Services.

-At Alternatives For Children, we use the Creative Curriculum, which is linked to the New York State Pre-Kindergarten Standards, to guide young children in learning and acquiring necessary content and skills.
+At Alternatives For Children, we use the Creative Curriculum, which is aligned with the New York State P-12 Common Core Learning Standards (CCLS), and ensures continuity with the Common Core State Standards in ELA and Math, to guide young children in learning and acquiring necessary content and skills.
 The Creative Curriculum is an early childhood curriculum designed to foster children’s social/emotional, physical, cognitive and language development, as well as enhance learning in literacy, math, social studies, the arts and technology.

 At Alternatives For Children we encourage children to become independent, self-confident, curious learners.
 We provide a natural learning environment with opportunities to enhance and enrich your child’s educational experience.
 Our comprehensive preschool programs, taught by dually certified special education/early childhood education teachers and certified teacher assistants, are designed so that children will meet or exceed the criteria established for their age, be ready to learn and be inquisitive, and be successful as they transition to the kindergarten environment.
 Graduates leave Alternatives For Children ready to learn and ready for Kindergarten.